centre-for-humanities-computing/Danish-NER-bias/README.md

 # name-augmentation
-Investigating bias in Danish language models in named entity recognition
+Investigating bias in Danish language models in named entity recognition with DaCy and SpaCy